bit101/gifloopcoder/src/docs/intro.md

 GIF Loop Coder (glc) is a JavaScript-based tool for creating looping animated gifs.

-The program is a local web application that you run in a browser.
+As of Version 1.3.0, the program is a standalone executable program that runs on Windows, OS X and Linux.

 It provides a text editor where you can write JavaScript code to add animated objects to a render list.